Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Method

 \subsection{Local-Global Fusion Block}

-After obtaining the difference map $D_i$ between the two temporal feature maps, it is essential to further capture the relational information among the changed regions.
-To this end, we extract relationship features at both local and global scales, motivated by the following observations: \begin{itemize} \item On the local scale, when a specific region is surronded by other changed areas, it is highly likely that this region has also undergone change.
-Modeling such local relationships helps mitigate the presence of hols or fragmentation within detected changed regions. \item On the global scale, some images contain multiple instances of similar changes, for example, repeated structural changes in buildings.
-Capturing global contextual relationships enables the model to identify and enhance the consistency among these semantically similar change patterns, thereby improving the extraction accuracy for such repeated changes across the image. \end{itemize}

-To achieve the aforementioned objectives, we propose the Local-Global Fusion Blick(LGFB).
-This module consists of two key components: Sliding-Window Self-Attention(SWSA) and Efficient Global Self-Attention(EGSA).
-The former is designed to capture local relational information among pixels within spatially adjacent regions, while the latter focuses on modeling long-range dependencies and similarities among changed regions across the entire image.
-The detailed architecture of LGFB is illustrated in Figure \ref{LGFB}.
+After obtaining the difference map $D_i$ between the two feature maps, it is essential to further capture the relational information among the changed regions.
+To this end, we extract relationship features at both local and global scales, motivated by the following observations: \begin{itemize} \item On the local scale, when a specific region is surrounded by other changed areas, it is highly likely that this region has also undergone change.
+Modeling such local relationships helps mitigate the presence of holes or fragmentation within detected changed regions. \item On the global scale, by leveraging global contextual information, the model can enhance overall feature representations, thereby increasing the discriminability between changed and unchanged regions and facilitating more accurate delineation of change areas. \end{itemize} To achieve the aforementioned objectives, we propose the Local-Global Fusion Block (LGFB).
+This module consists of two key components: Sliding Window Self-Attention (SWSA) and Efficient Global Self-Attention (EGSA).
+The former is designed to capture local relational information among pixels within spatially adjacent regions, while the latter focuses on modeling long-range dependencies and enhancing feature representation.
+The detailed architecture of LGFB is illustrated in Fig. \ref{LGFB}.
 Structurally, LGFB is a Transformer-like module.
-However, conventional self-attention mechanisms typically incur substantial computational and parametric overhead.
+However, traditional self-attention mechanisms are often computationally and parameter-intensive.
 To address this, we adopt a more efficient design, which is described in detail below.